amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 }
 ```

-### 4. Refresh your OAuth Access Token Using Your OAuth Refresh Token
+### 4. Refresh Your OAuth Access Token Using Your OAuth Refresh Token

 This procedure is based on [RFC 6749: Refreshing an Access Token](https://datatracker.ietf.org/doc/html/rfc6749#section-6)